stonehippo/microclass_physical_computing/5_integrating_inputs_and_outputs/README.md

 ## Wrapping Up

 Armed with everthing we have covered up to know, I hope that you have a pretty good understanding of what this code is going to do.
 Give it a run on the Proxmity Trinkey and have some fun!

+And after that, what's next?
+Check out [Appendix C](../README.md#appendix-c-additional-resources) for some places to look for more about CircuitPython and physical computing.

+## Credit Where Credit Is Due

+The `map_range()` function presented here was excerpted from the [Adafruit SimpleIO Library](https://docs.circuitpython.org/projects/simpleio/en/latest/_modules/simpleio.html#map_range), a module containing several helper functions.
+SimpleIO is easy enough to install, but I avoided doing so on the space and memory limited Proximity Trinkey.